data-mie/dbt-course/labs/lab10.md

 <details>
-  <summary>👉 What your dbt folder hierarchy may look like after this lab</summary>
+  <summary>👉 What your folder structure should look like after this lab</summary>

   ```
   .